 1. JUMPING OFF THE ROCK AT WAIMEA BAY

-The first thing you notice when you arrive at Waimea Bay is the huge rock sitting on the shoreline, half submerged in the crystal clear water.
-A group of thrill seekers gather on top of the rock, taking deep breaths before making a leap of faith into the water below.
+The first thing you notice when you arrive at Waimea Bay is the huge rock sitting on the shoreline, half-submerged in the crystal clear water.
+A group of thrill-seekers gathers on top of the rock, taking deep breaths before making a leap of faith into the water below.
 The rock gets jumped from, hundreds if not thousands of times each day.
 Whether you are an onlooker or doing a backflip from the rock, everyone enjoys a cliff-jump, except those landing flat on their back.
 While the water is almost always deep enough to jump in, it’s always good to do a quick check before making the leap and making the decision whether it is safe for you, as everyone has different experience and landing techniques.